Yes, quite a lot of them.

 (Click on the image to see in new window)

 In reality thought, a project manager does not get to do all of it.
-What she can do actually depends on the type of organization her project has.
+What she can do actually depends on the type of organization, or the organizational structure, that she is part of.

 A project manager’s work can be broadly categorized into two areas –